indimail/indimail-mta/README.md

 ## NOTE for binary builds on debian

 debian/ubuntu repositories already has daemontools and ucspi-tcp which is far behind in terms of feature list that the indimail-mta repo provides.
-When you install indimail-mta, you get both.
-But in case you want to install daemontools, ucspi-tcp or both you can ensure that the two packages get installed from the indimail-mta repository instead of the debian repository.
+When you install indimail-mta, apt-get may pull the wrong version with limited features.
+Also `apt-get install indimail` or `apt-get install indimail-mta` will get installed with errors, leading to an incomplete setup.
+You need to ensure that the two packages get installed from the indimail-mta repository instead of the debian repository.

 All you need to do is set a higher preference for the indimail-mta repository by creating /etc/apt/preferences.d/preferences with the following conents

 ```
 $ sudo /bin/bash